stargatedaw/stargate/README.md

 - A digital audio workstation (DAW) with a powerful pattern-based workflow
 - A comprehensive suite of built-in instrument and effect plugins
 - A basic wave editor
-- Broad audio and MIDI hardware support using Portaudio and Portmidi
 - Powerful track routing matrix with easy sidechaining
 - Modular mixer architecture.
 Mixer channels are a type of plugin that can be chosen per track send, mix and match plugins, or skip them when not needed